The pandemic has brought with it stress, anxiety and uncertainty, and people have done what people do best when they get stressed: eat.

 The restrictions placed on everyday life have altered and interrupted our day-to-day routines.
-Aside from driving so many of us to stress-eat our feelings, the pandemic also made healthy eating more difficult.
-Home life has also changed as for many, it has become an office and a classroom and planning healthy meals has become more challenging.
-For some, the anxieties, stress and in many cases the boredom of staying at home has sunk in, which caused people to snack more.
+Aside from driving many of us to stress-eat our feelings, the pandemic has made healthy eating more difficult.
+Our home life has also changed as for many, it has become an office and a classroom and planning healthy meals has become more challenging.
+The anxieties, stress and in many cases the boredom of staying at home has sunk in, causing people to snack more.

 Most of us probably got a shock when we tried to put our favourite pair of jeans on after months of wearing leggings and tracksuits.
 Quarantine weight gain is real but it’s not something to be ashamed of.
 Whether you were not as active as you used to be or eating unhealthy due to stress from working from home and home schooling children, there is no need to feel shame.
 Show yourself some self-compassion over any weight gain you may have had over the past year.
 The pandemic took our freedom and if you want to eat the entire banana bread loaf that you baked, then you do that!

 Writer and podcaster Roisin Ingle summed up the Covid stone perfectly by saying “Yes, that’s right, I have performed seismic acts of calorific self-care involving slow-cooked shoulders of lamb and fried chicken and instant noodle sandwiches.
 What of it?”